-We may face disruptions that may affect our ability to initiate and complete clinical trials including disruptions in procuring items that are essential for our research and development activities, including, for example, raw materials used in the manufacturing of our product candidates and laboratory supplies for planned and ongoing clinical trials, in each case, for which there may be shortages because of ongoing efforts to address the outbreak.
-We have experienced disruptions to certain research activities at our contract research organizations, or CROs, based in China, due to the recent COVID-19 surge in China.
-We have enrolled, and seek to enroll, patients in our clinical trials at sites located both in the United States and internationally.
-Site initiation, participant recruitment and enrollment, participant dosing, distribution of clinical trial materials, study monitoring and data analysis has been and may continue to be paused or delayed due to changes in hospital or university policies, federal, state or local regulations, prioritization of hospital resources toward pandemic efforts, or other reasons related to the pandemic.
-We have faced and may continue to face difficulties recruiting or retaining patients in our ongoing clinical trials because of the pandemic.
-Patients enrolled in our clinical trials may be unable or unwilling to visit clinical trial sites which may impact the collection of important clinical trial data and has, and may continue to, necessitate remote data verification.
-In addition, limitations in the ability to visit sites has affected, and may continue to affect, our enrollment timelines for our clinical trials, and may adversely affect the timing of completion of our clinical trials or our ability to complete clinical trials in a fully compliant manner.
-Additionally, the potential suspension of clinical trial activity at clinical trial sites may have an adverse impact on our clinical trial plans and timelines.
+Public health emergencies or pandemics, including the COVID-19 pandemic, could adversely affect our business, financial condition, results of operations, and prospects.
+We may face delays, disruptions or shortages as a result of such pandemics that may affect our ability to initiate and complete preclinical studies and clinical trials or impact our commercialization efforts.
+Although we have experienced disruptions to certain clinical and research activities at our contract research organizations, or CROs, we have enrolled, and seek to enroll, patients in our clinical trials at sites located both in the United States and internationally.
+Site initiation, participant recruitment and enrollment, participant dosing, distribution of clinical trial materials, study monitoring and data analysis was and may again in the future be paused or delayed due to changes in hospital or university policies, federal, state or local regulations, prioritization of hospital resources toward pandemic efforts, or other reasons related to a public health emergency.
+We have faced and may in the future face difficulties recruiting or retaining patients in our ongoing clinical trials because of the COVID-19 pandemic or other public health emergencies.
+Patients enrolled in our clinical trials may be unable or unwilling to visit clinical trial sites which may impact the collection of important clinical trial data and has, and may in the future, necessitate remote data verification.
+In addition, limitations on the ability to visit sites has affected, and may continue to affect, our enrollment timelines for our clinical trials, and may adversely affect the timing of completion of our clinical trials or our ability to complete clinical trials in a fully compliant manner.
+Additionally, the potential suspension of clinical trial activity at clinical trial sites or reduced availability of CRO personnel may have an adverse impact on our clinical trial plans and timelines.